Intercommunal conflict in Mandatory Palestine: Ben-Gurion' position

 During the pre-statehood period in Palestine, Ben-Gurion represented the mainstream Jewish establishment and was known as a moderate.
 He was strongly opposed to the Revisionist Zionist movement led by Ze'ev Jabotinsky and his successor Menachem Begin.
 Ben-Gurion rarely invoked the "historical right" of the Jewish people to Eretz Israel, but preferred to emphasize the right derived from the Jewish need for a homeland and the universal right to settle and develop uncultivated land.

 According to Teveth, during many years Ben-Gurion's principal claim was the Jewish right to work the land, especially the eighty percent of Palestine which was uncultivated, and to win it through Jewish labour.
 "We have the right to build and be built in Palestine".
 The right to possess a land derived from the continued willingness to work and develop it, and in that respect Jews and Arabs had equal rights.
 However Ben-Gurion expressed the belief that the Arabs would fare well by the Jews' renewal of the country, because it also meant the renewal of its Arab population.
 According to Teveth, "the Arabs, themselves incapable of developing the country, had no right to stand in the way of the Jews.
 In 1918 [Ben-Gurion] determined that rights did not spring from the past but from the future, and in 1924 he declared: 'We do not recognize the right of Arabs to rule the country, since Palestine is undeveloped and still awaits its builders.'"
 Ben-Gurion said that the Arabs "have a right only to that which they have created and to their own homes".

-Ben-Gurion had a realistic view of the strong attachment of Arab Palestinians to the Palestinian soil.
-In 1938 he said: 'In our political argument abroad we minimize Arab opposition to us.
-But let us not ignore the truth among ourselves. [...]
-A people which fights against the usurpation of its land will not tire so easily.'
-According to Flapan, Ben-Gurion's assessment of Arab feelings led him to an even more militant line on the need to build up Jewish military strength: "I believe in our power, in our power which will grow, and if it will grow agreement will come...".

 According to Teveth, one can trace in Ben-Gurion's thought an "evolution, away from a vision of Zionism as a movement for absolute justice bearing a universal message, a movement of peace and constructive labor.
-His revised view of Zionism, [...] was a movement of relative justice with the Jews its sole concern, a movement prepared to wage war and to take the country, by force, if necessary."
+His revised view of Zionism, ... was a movement of relative justice with the Jews its sole concern, a movement prepared to wage war and to take the country, by force, if necessary."